brocklab/pycashier/paper/paper.md

 Users can specify parameters either through command-line flags or through a `toml` file.

-`Pycashier` is primarily used for generating counts of individual barcode sequences from targeted PCR (Polymerase Chain Reaction) amplifications of DNA-barcoded cells.
+`Pycashier` is primarily used for generating counts of individual barcode sequences from targeted PCR amplifications of DNA-barcoded cells.
 This is done with `pycashier extract`, which accepts a directory of `fastq` files directly from Illumina sequencing and generates a `tsv` of individual barcodes and counts for each input `fastq`.